stephaneeybert/docker-common/letsencrypt/README.md

 See https://github.com/wmnnd/nginx-certbot/

 The domains list includes the local dev subdomain.
 The script can be run in production only.
-After it is run, the generated certificates are copied back from the production to the local dev.
+After it is run, the generated certificates must be copied back from the production to the local dev.

 The thalasoft.com certificates are generated in the directory
 ```